-Hanukkah is the Jewish Festival of Lights and it remembers the rededication of the second Jewish Temple in Jerusalem.
-This happened in the 160s BC (before Jesus was born).
-(Hanukkah is the Jewish word for 'dedication'.)
-Hanukkah last for eight days and starts on the 25th of Kivlev, the month in the Jewish calendar that occurs at about the same time as December.
-Because the Jewish calendar is lunar (it uses the moon for its dates), Kivlev can happen from late November to late December.
+Hanukkah is the Jewish Festival of Lights and it remembers the rededication of the second Jewish Temple in Jerusalem, in Israel.
+This happened in the 160s BCE/BC (before Jesus was born).
+(Hanukkah is the Hebrew and Aramaic word for 'dedication'.)
+Hanukkah lasts for eight days and starts on the eve of the Kislev 25, the month in the Jewish calendar that occurs at about the same time as December.
+Because the Jewish calendar is lunar (it uses the moon for its dates), Kislev can happen from late November to late December.

 Food fried in oil is traditionally eaten during Hanukkah.
-Favourites are 'latkes' - potato pancakes and 'sufganiyot' - deep friend doughnuts that are then filled with jam/jelly and sprinkled with sugar.
+Favourites are 'latkes' - potato pancakes and 'sufganiyot' - deep fried doughnuts that are then filled with jam/jelly and sprinkled with sugar.

 The Story behind Hanukkah

-The brother of the Jewish high priest wanted to be more Greek, so he bribed Antiochus so he would be come the new High Priest instead of his brother and then he had his brother killed!
+The brother of the Jewish high priest wanted to be more Greek, so he bribed Antiochus so he would be come the new High Priest instead of his brother!
 Three years later another man bribed Antiochus even more to let him become the High Priest!
 To pay his bribe he stole some of the objects made of gold that were used in the Jewish Temple.

 On his way home from having to retreat from a battle, Antiochus stopped in Jerusalem and he let out all his anger on the city and the Jewish people.
 He ordered houses to be burned down and tens of thousands of Jews were killed or put into slavery.
 Antiochus then went to attack the Jewish Temple, the most important building in Israel to Jews.
-The Syrian soldiers took all the treasures out of the temple and on 15 Kivlev 168 BC Antiochus put up a status of the Greek god Zeus in the centre of the Jewish Temple (but it had the face of Antiochus!).
-Then on 25 Kivlev he desecrated the most holy place in the temple and destroyed the Jewish holy scrolls.
+The Syrian soldiers took all the treasures out of the temple and on Kislev 15 in 168 BCE/BC Antiochus put up a status of the Greek god Zeus in the center of the Jewish Temple (but it had the face of Antiochus!).
+Then on Kislev 25 he desecrated the most holy place in the temple and destroyed the Jewish holy scrolls.